Rigidity of non-negligible objects of moderate growth in braided categories: Rigidity in braided -categories

-Since the zig-zags for $X,Y$ are both identities, it follows that the zig-zag for $Z$ is invertible, as it is readily checked that it is both a monomorphism and an epimorphism.
+Since $\cC$ is abelian, $z$ is an isomorphism by the Short Five Lemma.
 We may thus renormalize one of $\ev_Z,\coev_Z$ so that the zig-zag axiom holds on the nose.
-One then uses a similar diagram to check that the zig-zag for $Z^\vee$, which is an idempotent, is also invertible, and is thus the identity.
+One then uses a similar diagram to check that the zig-zag for $Z^\vee$, which is an idempotent,\footnote{This follows similarly to the proof of Lemma \ref{lem:zig-zag}.
+The zig-zag $z:Z\to Z$ is $\id_Z$, and $z$ is a sub-diagram of $(z')^2$ for the zig-zag $z':Z^\vee\to Z^\vee$.} is also invertible, and is thus the identity.

 (ii) We have an epimorphism $p: Z\to X$ whose kernel is $Y$.
 We have

 and we write $p^*:X^*\to Z^*$ for the corresponding morphism.\footnote{The morphism $p^*$ is a monomorphism since for every $T\in \cC$ the map $\Hom(T,X^*)\to \Hom(T,Z^*)$ can be written as a map $\Hom(T\otimes Z,\mathbbm{1})\to \Hom(T\otimes X,\mathbbm{1})$ which is injective since $T\otimes Z\to T\otimes X$ is an epimorphism by right exactness of $\otimes$.} Denote by $Y^\vee$ the cokernel of $p^*$.
 We have a morphism $(1\otimes \pi)\circ \coev_Z: \mathbbm{1}\to Z\otimes Y^\vee$, where $\pi: Z^*\to Y^\vee$ is the projection.